Here are some ideas for training, health, toys, and treats!

 Bully Sticks!
 These are one of the best chew toys you can get for your dog.
 Made of meat, not cowhide.
 They come in various sizes and shapes as shown in the photo.
-These are better then rawhides or pigs ears.
-(Pork products are not good for dogs!)
-They are a bit expensive, but if you’re only going to get a few toys or chews I would definite suggest this be on your list.
+These are better than rawhides (DO NOT USE RAWHIDES!)
+They are a bit expensive, but if you’re only going to get a few toys or chews I would definitely suggest this be on your list.

 Kong brand toys are great!
 The ones that can be stuffed with food or treats work well to keep your puppy entertained and busy for a while too.
 You might even feed him/her their daily ration from the Kong!
 (The one in the middle works well for this.)

-The Buster Cube is anther interactive toy that can be filled with food or treats to keep you puppy entertained while he’s by himself.
+The Buster Cube is another interactive toy that can be filled with food or treats to keep your puppy entertained while he’s by himself.
 I believe they come in two sizes.